- The CMSA (Capital Markets and Securities Authority) oversees Tanzania's securities market — retail forex is accessed via international brokers

 The Capital Markets and Securities Authority (CMSA) regulates Tanzania's securities and capital markets, including the Dar es Salaam Stock Exchange.
 However, there is no specific domestic licensing framework for retail forex brokers.

-Most Tanzanian traders access the global forex market through internationally regulated brokers like XM, which holds licences from CySEC, ASIC, and DFSA.
+Most Tanzanian traders access the global forex market through internationally regulated brokers like XM, whose official regulation page lists group entities under CySEC, DFSA, FSCA, FSC/FSA, CMA Kenya and BVI FSC jurisdictions.

 | Priority | What to verify |